Bone Histomorphometry, Quantitative

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Bone histomorphometry is a very sophisticated procedure utilizing full thickness bone biopsy.
 Techniques such as 2 time-interval labeling with tetracycline permit the direct measurement of the rate of bone formation.
-The information derived is useful in the diagnosis of metabolic bone diseases, including renal osteodystrophy, osteomalacia, and osteoporosis.
-Other information obtainable relates to disorders such as aluminum toxicity and iron abnormalities.
+The information derived is useful in the diagnosis of metabolic bone diseases, including renal osteodystrophy, osteomalacia, and osteoporosis, and other disorders such as aluminum toxicity and iron abnormalities.

 Undetermined metabolic bone disease